Safeguarding and Online Safety

 Within our school safeguarding includes: Child Protection, Online Safety, Preventing Radicalisation, Safer Recruitment of Staff, General Security and Safety of the School Buildings, Medical Policies and Procedures, Health & Safety and Educational Offsite Visits.

 We are teaching our pupils to Keep Safe throughout the curriculum and specific topics such as Online Safety, Road Safety, Stranger Danger, Who Keeps us Safe in School and teaching children to help themselves keep safe through NSPCC resources.

 We believe that the safety of everyone is a priority for our whole community including the management committee, all staff, pupils and their families, volunteers and visitors.
 We believe safeguarding is the responsibility of all of us.

 “Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child”.
-(Keeping children safe in Education – September 2016)
+(Keeping children safe in Education – September 2019)

 Both have undertaken the necessary training and understand and follow the West Sussex County Council procedures.